Frequently Asked Questions

 (back to top)

-What are the benefits of being a SANA trained instructor?
+What are the benefits of being an SGAIC trained instructor?

 • SGAIC is the only instructor qualification where candidates receive training/coaching, and development plans aimed at getting them to pass.
 Other qualifications just require that you pay the fee and turn up on assessment day.